 Brette's Answer: A default divorce occurs when one spouse doesn't respond or appear in court and the case proceeds without him or her.

 Clara's Question: We lived in Orlando for 4 years and then separated.
 I moved to Georgia and after some time got an uncontested divorce done (since I didn't know where my spouse was living at the time).
 Now I have moved back to Orlando and have come across my ex-husband recently.
-Is the divorce valid or is there a way to validate the divorce here in Orlando?
+Is the divorce valid here?

 Brette's Answer: The divorce is valid.
 You're all set as long as it was done properly and some attempt was made to locate him or notify him (even if you were unable to).